Merowech/simple-audio-retrieval/README.md

 Another script will shortly introduce librosa and audio feature extractions.
 https://librosa.org/doc/latest/index.html

-# Task and Points
+# Tasks and Points
  **a)** Download the needed data (the get_data.py should help or use curl or etc.) and install the needed libraries.
     Make yourself familiar with librosa and the data.
     Connect the labels of the data with the data itself.
  **b)** Extract features from the data and store them in a way you prefer.
-    Randomly select 5% of the data as query samples.
+    Randomly select 5% (400) of the data as query samples.
  **c)** Create a similarity function based on your extracted features.
-    Create a kNearestNeighbor ranking of the query samples.
+    Create a kNearestNeighbor ranking of the query samples to their nearest neighbors from the whole dataset.
  **d)** Create a web app to interactively search for nearest neighbors.
     Let a user select a sample and visualize the similarity function and features.
- **e) BONUS:** Enhance the web app with more interaction and visualization features. **Be CREATIVE!**
+ **e) BONUS + OPTIONAL:** Enhance the web app with statistics, more interaction and visualization features. **Be CREATIVE!**

- Overall points: 36
+ Overall points: 36 (+6 bonus points)

  **a)** 3
  Show some steps to load all the data and show some statistics.
  **b)** 12